Physikz2/Physikz2/README.md

 - 🔭 I’m currently working on: [Your current project]
 - 🌱 I’m currently learning: [Constatly brushing up on computer skills to keep up with emerging technology that never stops]
 - 👯 I’m looking to collaborate on: [Open source]
-- 🤔 I’m looking for help with: [Something you want help with]
 - 💬 Ask me about: [Trading Cryptocurrency Perpetuals and What NOT TO DO, Python, JavaScript, Web Development]

 ---